isaacdontjelindell/jsonator/README.md

 JSONator
 ========

-Web service for creating random JSON data
+Web service for creating random JSON data.
+Try it at [jsonator.herokuapp.com](jsonator.herokuapp.com).
+Bugs, feature requests, and questions should be raised here as issues in the [issue tracker](https://github.com/isaacdontjelindell/jsonator/issues).

 ### What is JSONator?